Regala/burp-subdomains/README.md

-# Burp Sub domains extension
+# Burp Sub Domains extension

 A very simple, straightforward extension to export sub domains from Burp using a context menu option.